SzarR/szarr.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Natural Language Processing
+  - Workforce Analytics
-  - Programming in R
+  - Storytelling with Tableau
-  - People/Workforce Analytics
+  - Natural language processing in Python
-  - Data Visualization
+  - Machine learning in R

 # Education to show in About widget
 education: